TarangKhanna/ShadowHumanoid/README.md

 For details please refer to the program.

-NOW has been properly Uploaded to GitHub-Requires Kinect SDK And Dynamixel and prefers the Visual Studio IDE.
+Requires Kinect SDK And Dynamixel and prefers the Visual Studio IDE.

+TODO:

+Update for universal winodws platform app.